irmen/Pyro4/docs/source/api/message.rst

 .. attribute:: MSG_*

-   The various message types
+   (*int*) The various message type identifiers

 .. attribute:: FLAGS_*

-   Various flags that modify the characteristics of the message
+   (*int*) Various bitflags that specify the characteristics of the message, can be bitwise or-ed together

+.. attribute:: SERIALIZER_*

+   (*int*) The numerical ids for the given serialization formats (such as serpent, json, ...)